 An independent panel of judges selected Fitch as the Latin American ratings agency of the year because of the important role it has played in providing timely, insightful and transparent commentary.
-This has helped to The Fitch infrastructure team has done a fabulous job in staying on top of the most-affected transportation portfolio.

-bring efficiency to capital markets by assisting market participants make informed, timely decisions.
+This has helped to bring efficiency to capital markets by assisting market participants make informed, timely decisions.
 The Fitch team also focused on keeping market participants informed on the credit implications of the coronavirus crisis.